beijn/nai22-project4a/NAI-Project/Application Papers/FIGARO.md

 ## Results
 * Method to excert sequence-level (global *and* bar-wise) [[Meaningful Human Control]] over musical content.
 See also [[music impainting with stable diffusion]]
 * State-of-the-art #symbolic #music #generation as of 22/03
-* #ablation-study for expert description components: removing each part of the expert description significantly lowers the model’s performance, even regarding metrics that where assumed to be disentangled.
+* #ablation-study for expert description components: removing each part of the expert description significantly lowers the model’s performance, even regarding metrics that were assumed to be disentangled.

 ## Future Work
-* Improve the expert description
+* to Improve the expert description
 	* since every existing part is shown to be highly valuable, distilling more advanced and detailed (music theoretical) insights into it could yield huge improvements, both to prediction quality *and* meaningful human control.